mrsuman2002/A_modular_Plugin-CodeChat/Thrift/Python_Server/Python_Server_Readme.rst

 Python Server Documentation!
 =============================

+To generate py files using thrift, firstly, you need to `Download <http://www.apache.org/dyn/closer.cgi?path=/thrift/0.11.0/thrift-0.11.0.exe>`_  a copy of thrift.
+Secondly, you need to create a thrift file called tutorial.thrift.
+Then you can generate .py code using following command:

+``thrift --gen py tutorial.thrift``

 After creating the python modules i.e gen-py.
 You need to build your python server to communicate with CodeChat Library, written in python programming language.

 Supported Protocols, Transports and Servers.